polespinasa/website/content/english/posts/utxo_set_backup.md

 To do this we need a node already synchronized to a block height higher than the backup.
 In this case higher than `880.000`.
 > :warning: **Warning**.
-> *The node cannot be pruned at a lower height than the height of the block on which the backup is made.*
+> *The node cannot be pruned at a higher height than the height of the block on which the backup is made.*

 Using the instruction `bitcoin-cli -rpcclienttimeout=0 dumptxoutset utxo.dat rollback`.
 By default this command will backup the **UTXO set** to the `~\.bitcoin` directory.
 This process may take a little while, because the node is getting desynchronized until it reaches the block of the last valid checkpoint.